mongolar/mongolar/README.md

 If you want to change that functionality just go into the router and change the folder name to whatever you want.

 ###4.
 MongoDB
 If you are new to MongoDB the easiest way to setup MongoDb is with Mongolabs.
+They offer a free tier service that will allow you to test the system, but don't expect the free tier service to be performant.
+Latency between requests and the fact that the free tier does not have many resources can impact site performance.

 Go to their site, create a database, and add a user to the database and they will provide the information to login from your Mongolar site.